Ward Identity Constraints on Loop Corrections in Non-Attractor Inflation

-In this letter, we resolve these outstanding issues by unifying the backreaction and symmetry approaches to extend the conservation of superhorizon perturbations to all loop orders.
-First, we systematically develop a framework for separating the classical background from the full quantum system, which naturally incorporates the counter-terms for the one-point correlation function.
-Second, we analyze the N-loop diagrammatic structure by introducing a generalization of one-particle irreducible (1-PI) diagrams for inflationary spacetimes, which isolates the dominant infrared (IR) contributions.
-Finally, we identify a novel symmetry of the action that holds when backreaction is included, derive the corresponding Ward identity, and construct the all-order conserved quantity which corresponds to the curvature perturbations.
+In this letter, We illustrate that when backreaction is properly incorporated, perturbation theory naturally satisfies a symmetry due to the redundant freedom in background separation.
+To establish the implications of this symmetry, we first systematically construct a framework for disentangling the classical background from the full quantum system—one that naturally embeds the counterterms governing the one-point correlation function.
+By introducing a generalization of one-particle irreducible (1-PI) diagrams for inflationary spacetimes, we analyze the diagrammatic structure of the power spectrum up to all loop orders.
+This analysis isolates the dominant infrared (IR) contributions, revealing that the IR behavior of the power spectrum is governed by the zero-mode.
+This enables us to leverage the full potency of the symmetry, whose associated Ward identity directly constrains the evolution of the zero-mode and facilitates the construction of an all-order conserved quantity corresponding to the curvature perturbation.

-\emph{{\bf Decomposition of background and perturbations.}} We consider a single field inflation system with potential $V(\phi)$ in the spatially flat gauge.
-The potential is chosen such that inflation satisfies the following scenario: an intermediate process between two slow-roll (SR) periods, namely SR\,-intermediate period-\,SR. We further assume that the first SR parameter $\epsilon$ remains small throughout the entire inflationary process, which is applicable to both ultra-slow-roll and parametric resonance scenarios~\cite{Inomata:2024lud,Inomata:2022yte,Cai:2019bmk}.
-With this set-up, the lapse and shift are suppressed by $\epsilon$, thus we can take the decoupling limit where the action can be written as \cite{Inomata:2024lud,Inomata:2025bqw}
+\textit{\textbf{Decomposition of background and perturbations.}} We consider a single field inflation model with potential $V(\phi)$ in the spatially flat gauge.
+The potential is constructed to generate an inflationary evolution featuring an intermediate phase between two slow-roll (SR) periods, namely SR\,-intermediate period-\,SR. We assume that the first SR parameter $\epsilon$ remains small throughout the entire inflationary process, which is applicable to both ultra-slow-roll and parametric resonance scenarios~\cite{Inomata:2024lud,Inomata:2022yte,Cai:2019bmk}.
+With this set-up, the lapse and shift are suppressed by $\epsilon$, thus justifying the decoupling limit.
+The dynamics are well described by the following action for the scalar field~\cite{Inomata:2024lud,Inomata:2025bqw}:

-It is worth noting that in these circumstances interaction effects are only significant during the intermediate process.
+It is important to emphasize that under these conditions, interaction effects are non-negligible solely during the intermediate stage.

-In inflationary cosmology, physical observables are the correlation functions of quantum fluctuations evaluated at the end of inflation.
-The evolution of the background inflaton field $\bar\phi$ is not observable.
-It is therefore conventional to decompose the full quantum field $\hat{\phi}$ into its background expectation value $\bar{\phi}$ and the quantum perturbation $\delta\hat{\phi}$:

-where the expectation value $\bar{\phi}$, as a c-number, can always be separated out.
-The equation of motion (EoM) for the background field $\bar{\phi}$ is obtained by taking the expectation value of the full EoM: